WisottXIV/Brio/README.md

 # Brio
+This is a fork of the original Brio, primarily developed by Asgard.
-Brio is a suite of tools to enhance your GPosing experience, primarily developed by Asgard.
+Brio is a suite of tools to enhance your GPosing experience.
+This fork continues original development, now by biot08.
 Brio is currently in alpha, and as such, there may be bugs.
 If you find any, please report them.

 ## Features